Unike267/2938/README.md

 ## TODO

-- Support for packages/libraries (parser for lib name) to fill the field `--work=$lib`
+- Support for packages/libraries (parse library names) to populate the `--work=$lib` field.
-- Support this type of sh blocks to correctly extract the `$top` name:
+- Simulation support with VHDL-93 standard (many issues involve features from VHDL-2008, which are not the cause of the crash)
-- Support to run sim with 93 std
+- Support for this type of sh block to correctly extract the `$top` name:

 ```sh
 comp_files="debug_mwe/debug.vhd debug_mwe/debug_tb.vhd"